meiyor/Deep-Learning-Emotion-Decoding-using-EEG-data-from-Autism-individuals/README.md

 # Deep-Learning-Emotion-Decoding-using-EEG-data-from-Autism-individuals

-This codes includes the python and matlab codes using for processing EEG 2D images on a customized Deep ConvNet to decode emotion visual stimuli on individuals with and without Autism Spectrum Disorder (ASD).
+These codes includes the python and matlab codes using for processing EEG 2D images on a customized Deep ConvNet to decode emotion visual stimuli on individuals with and without Autism Spectrum Disorder (ASD).